material-motion/motion-interchange-objc/README.md

 - Repetition.

-Within this library you will find simple data types for storing and representing animation traits so that the lost magic numbers for animation your code can find a place to call home.
+Within this library you will find simple data types for storing and representing animation traits so that the magic numbers that define your animations can find a place to call home.

 Welcome home, lost numbers.